 Continues work on the Kicking Angels EP as well as The Brains Behind Pa album.
 Releases “The Sky Went Blue,” a 4-song CD single.
 Postpones a seventh tour of the American Northwest with Grover Parido on cello due to the COVID-19 pandemic.
-Releases Under the Miracle Sun on YouTube, live performance featuring all nature-based songs filmed for the Indianapolis Parks Department.
+Releases Under the Miracle Sun on YouTube, a live performance featuring all nature-based songs filmed for the Indianapolis Parks Department.
 Postpones all live shows due to the pandemic.

 Recording continues for The Brains Behind Pa project.
 Recording/mixing for the Kicking Angels EP continues.

 Tours the American Northwest for the seventh time with Grover Parido (cello), Kelly Taylor/Chris Fry (drums).
 Continues recording with The Brains Behind Pa.
 Releases Kicking Angels EP.

 “It’s all right with me if you want to go home.
 It’s all right with me – I can sink on my own.
 But I will be the last refugee.”
 So goes the chorus of singer-songwriter Bill Price’s final song, “The Last Refugee,” written for and connected to his ambitious I Can’t Stop Looking at the Sky musical, literary and design odyssey.
 He says it sums up not only the project but also what it’s like to be a creative person with an artistic vision that only he can clearly see.